Uniform resolvent estimates for magnetic operators: Introduction

+which is weaker in terms of the norms, but scale invariant in terms of the frequency. \end{remark}

-Comparing Theorem \ref{the:2} with the earlier results \eqref{eq:gar15} of \cite{Garcia15-a}, we have three improvements: first, our estimate is valid for \emph{all} frequencies $z$, with an explicit dependence of the constant on $z$; second, our estimate holds for the same range of indices $(\frac 1p,\frac 1q)\in\Delta(n)$ as for $H=-\Delta$; third, it includes the weak endpoint estimates, proved in \cite{RenXiZhang18-a} for the unperturbed case.
-From this point of view, our result is sharp.
+Compared with the earlier estimate \eqref{eq:gar15} of \cite{Garcia15-a}, Theorem \ref{the:2} improves the picture in three directions.
+First, the estimate is valid for all frequencies $z$, with an explicit dependence on $z$.
+Second, it recovers the free Kenig--Ruiz--Sogge exponent region $(\frac 1p,\frac 1q)\in\Delta(n)$.
+Third, it includes the weak endpoint estimates proved in \cite{RenXiZhang18-a} for the unperturbed resolvent, hence the theorem is sharp in the sense of the exponent range.

-However, it is unclear what are the optimal decay and regularity assumptions on $A,V$ required for the estimate to hold.
+The assumptions on the electromagnetic potentials, and the necessity of an additional high-frequency factor in \eqref{eq:UREH} are separate questions.
+It is still unclear what are the optimal decay and regularity assumptions on $A,V$ required for the estimate to hold.
 In \cite{Garcia15-a}, the decay assumption \eqref{eq:addiass} is replaced by a less singular behaviour near 0, see \eqref{eq:AVgarc15}, provided the set of indices is restricted to $\Delta_{1}(n)=DEE'$ and the frequency is restricted to $|z|=1$.
 We can extend this result to all frequencies as follows.

 \begin{theorem} Let $n\ge3$.
 Assume the operator $H=(i \partial+A(x))^{2}+V(x)$ is selfadjoint nonnegative, 0 is not a resonance, $A,V$ satisfy \eqref{eq:assdec}, and in addition, for some $\delta>0$,